-So there are a couple of myths to bust about meat.
-First off, it’s not a choking hazard just because it’s not pureed.
+There are a couple of myths to bust about meat.
+First off, it’s not a choking hazard just because it’s not puréed.
 Babies don’t need teeth to chew meat (or other finger foods!) and can chew meat most easily when it meets the following two criteria:

 #1: Keep it moist!